Sandhyakandi/Sandhyakandi/README.md

-- 👋 Hi, I’m @Sandhyakandi
+- 👋 Hi, I’m @Sandhyakandi,React js developer
-- 👀 I’m interested in learning javascript technologies like react js,nodejs Mongodb....,AI,NLP
-- 🌱 I’m currently learning fullstack(MERN stack)
-- 📫 mail me at sandhyaksukanya@gmail.com
+-
+-

 <!---
 Sandhyakandi/Sandhyakandi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.